London: Three Day Itinerary For Families With Teens

 If you can get away from the main area to eat, you will find better options for less.
 If you are starving, look for places off the main street.
 There are lots of small, local pubs on the side streets.

 If you love Taiwanese food and want to try authentic Bao, then I recommend @bao_london (Soho).
 This is a tiny restaurant, serving up incredible authentic Taiwanese small plates.
-Reservations are a must and be sure to arrive on time!
+Reservations are a must, and be sure to arrive on time!

 London: Day 2 Itinerary

 On this day, we slowed the pace a little.
-As you can probably imagine, we were a bit tired after the first day and this was also the second to last day of our trip.
+As you can probably imagine, we were a bit tired after the first day, and this was also the second-to-last day of our trip.

 Our second day landed on a Sunday, so of course we opted for a traditional Sunday roast for lunch.
-It’s such a traditional meal in England and we’ve never had it before so we made reservations at The Hawksmoor.
-They are a well-oiled machine and the dining room is huge but service was attentive, food was great and all in all, it was a fun way to experience a Sunday roast dinner.
+It’s such a traditional meal in England, and we’ve never had it before, so we made reservations at The Hawksmoor.
+They are a well-oiled machine, and the dining room is huge, but service was attentive, food was great, and all in all, it was a fun way to experience a Sunday roast dinner.

 The only thing I would warn you about is the mocktails were not well received by our teens.
 I think they are made with Aperol and Campari—which is much more bitter than the grenadine they are used to in their favorite Shirley Temples.
 Just a tip to help you save money!